TamaraJoniec/tech-and-beyond/public/content/blog/css-positioning-explained.md

 }
 ```

-Elements with fixed positioning:
+### Key Features:

-- Are positioned relative to the viewport
+- Sticks to a fixed spot on the screen (relative to the viewport)
-- Stay in the same place when the user scrolls
+- Doesn’t move when the page scrolls
-- Are removed from the normal document flow
+- Removed from the normal document flow
-- Commonly used for navigation bars, call-to-action buttons, and chat widgets
+- Often used for sticky navbars, floating buttons, or chat widgets

+---

-## Sticky Positioning
+## Sticky Positioning: The Hybrid One

-Sticky positioning is a hybrid of relative and fixed positioning.
+Sticky positioning is the best of both worlds – it behaves like a relatively positioned element until you scroll past a certain point, then it _sticks_ like a fixed element.

 ```css
 .element {